-This page lists current factories, what they make, some key products they used to make, and what we expect them to do next.
+This page lists factories, what they make, some key products they used to make, and what we expect them to do next.

 These are our projections for changes, so far (see the full list for plants that are not expected to change, e.g. Sterling Heights)

 Brampton | Retooling and modernization throughout 2024.
-Production of STLA Large starts December 2024.
-Unlikely to make sedans which appear to be moving to Windsor. |
+Production of STLA Medium starts in late 2024—Compass first. |

 Detroit | Former Mack making Grand Cherokees.
-Former Jefferson will keep making Durango through model-year 2025. |
+Jefferson Ave will switch to next-gen design with the 2026 Durango. |

 Saltillo | Makes Ram pickups, chassis cabs, ProMaster; sole home of Hurricane and Hemi engines. |

 Warren | Wagoneer plant.
-Might add cheaper Dodge version of Wagoneer eventually.
-Ram Classic through 2024. |
+Might add cheaper Dodge version of Wagoneer in calendar-year 2025.
+Ram Classic ends in September 2024. |

-Trenton Engine | North Plant to be used for logistics and distribution; North Plant production moved to South Plant, which makes two forms of Pentastar (original and PUG) as well as heads, cranks, and blocks.
-South Plant to be converted to warehouse and rental space. |
+Trenton Engine | North Plant for distribution; South Plant makes two forms of Pentastar (original and PUG) as well as heads, cranks, and blocks.
+May get another engine later. |

 Kokomo | 2.0T production and aluminum stamping plants continue.
-1.3T engines—using some die-cast machines once devoted to 62TE transmissions.
-Transmission plant to close.
-New battery joint venture plant with Samsung SDI. |
+Eight and nine speed transmissions.
+Extra shift for machining plant.
+1.3T engines—using some die-cast machines once devoted to 62TE transmissions—now dropped.
+Two new battery plants with Samsung SDI. |

 GME.
 Global Medium Engine.
 2.0T née “Tornado” and 3.0T “Hurricane” are GME engines, closely related, invariably turbocharged.
 2.0T replaces Pentastar, 3.0T may be replacing Hemi V8—two Hurricane versions replace the 5.7 and 6.4, each with more power than the original.
 GME was developed by a team drawing from Chrysler, Fiat, and Fiat Brazil, and have elements of the old Neon engine, the Pentastar and Hemi, and the old Fiat FIRE engines.
 GME was likely influenced by primarily-Jeep-and-Alfa use.